kopantos/app-template-wordpress/README.md

     > **Note:** Don't worry if the stylesheet is broken, that's because the siteurl and home variables haven't been configured yet.

-1. Fill in the database name with the value ```wordpress```, db user, db password, and db host and click Run the install
+1. Fill in the database name with the following values

     ![Setup](assets/wp-installation.png)

+    + Database *Fill in the value **wordpress***,
+    + Username *Fill in the MariaDB database user name wit the value **db_admin***,
+    + Password *Fill in the password you have entered during provisioning for the MariaDB database*

+        > **Note:** If you do not remember the password, you can retrieve it from the Azure Portal by navigating to the resource group and selecting the wordpressweb container app.
+Then click on the **secrets** at the left hand blade select **db-pass** ecret and clicl at the **Click to show value** button.

+    * Database Host *Is the name of the MariaDB server and should be db*
+    * Table Prefix *Leave this as is*

+    When done click the submit button.

 1. Fill in the site title, the administrator username, password, and email address and click Install WordPress